Thomascountz/Thomascountz.github.io_old/_portfolio/1_project.md

 end
 {% endhighlight %}

 <p>This method was written to check for horizontal wins and similar methods were written to check for diagonal and vertical wins as well.
-Firstly, this code accepts an <code>args</code> array to take the pressure of the method caller to keep track of so many representational numbers.
-Secondly, the code iterates four times and simply adds one to <count>count</count> if token in either direction matches the token that was just played.<br><br>I had some weird edge case errors with the code initially, for example, when <code>column - i</code> would equal a negative number, the method would then be checking the end of the array, and if their happened to be a matching token on the opposite side, a win would be returned.
+This code accepts an <code>args</code> array to take the pressure off the method caller to keep track of so many representational numbers.
+Then, the code iterates four times and simply adds one to <count>count</count> if token in either direction matches the token that was just played.<br><br>I had some weird edge case errors with the code initially, for example, when <code>column - i</code> would equal a negative number, the method would then be checking the end of the array, and if there happened to be a matching token there, a win would be returned.
 Luckily testing helped with this!</p>

 {% highlight ruby %}
   it 'returns false' do